dqops/dqo/docs/checks/table/timeliness/index.md

 ---
-title: table level timeliness data quality checks
+title: List of table level timeliness data quality checks
 ---
-# table level timeliness data quality checks
+# List of table level timeliness data quality checks

 This is a list of timeliness table data quality checks supported by DQOps and a brief description of what data quality issued they detect.